-Last Friday the UN Security Council imposed new sanctions on 18 DPRK officials and entities in response to North Korea’s most recent ballistic missile tests.
-The UN press release is here, and a link to the new resolution (2356 (2017)) is here.
+The UN Security Council has imposed new sanctions on North Korea, in response to its most recent ballistic missile launches in July.
+The new resolution is here.
+These measures:

 - prohibit North Korean exports of coal, iron, iron ore, lead, lead ore, and seafood.

 - prevent Member States from increasing the total number of work authorisations for North Koreans without approval from the Security Council committee, and the opening of new joint ventures or expansion of existing joint ventures with North Korean firms or people.